Edenton National Fish Hatchery: Modern site

 In 1958 the U.S. Government purchased a 63.6 acre tract of land about 1 mi west of the old site on which to construct a larger and more modern hatchery facility with 36 concrete ponds with a total surface area of 24.5 acre.
 The Edenton National Fish Hatchery reopened on the new site and resumed fish production in 1960, raising largemouth bass, bluegill, channel catfish (Ictalurus punctatus), and redear sunfish for the stocking of farm ponds as well as striped bass for public waters.
-By 1971, it was distributing striped bass fingerlings to sites in Alabama, Florida, Georgia, Michigan, New York, North Carolina, Oklahoma, South Carolina, Tennessee, and Virginia In 1972, 1973, and 1974 it shipped striped bass fingerlings to the Soviet Union.
+By 1971, it was distributing striped bass fingerlings to sites in Alabama, Florida, Georgia, Michigan, New York, North Carolina, Oklahoma, South Carolina, Tennessee, and Virginia.
+In 1972, 1973, and 1974 it shipped striped bass fingerlings to the Soviet Union.

 Biologists harvest striped bass in a pond kettle in a hatchery pond.

-The Edenton National Fish Hatchery discontinued the rearing of fish for private ponds in 1974 in order to concentrate on striped bass production.
+The Edenton National Fish Hatchery discontinued the rearing of fish for private ponds in 1974 to concentrate on striped bass production.
 Thereafter it distributed striped bass along the central United States East Coast, and its work included restoration of striped bass populations in the Hudson River in New York in 1974 and 1975, in the Chesapeake Bay in Maryland and Virginia between 1985 and 1994, and in the Navesink River in New Jersey in 1987 and 1988.
 The hatchery also began the production of other species, raising shortnose sturgeon (Acipenser brevirostrum) for stocking in the Savannah River between Georgia and South Carolina in 1989 and hatching American shad in 1994 for the first time since 1947, spawning 3.3 million American shad eggs.

 In 2014, the hatchery began to stock rivers with lake sturgeon (Acipenser fulvescens) it raised.
 It subsequently began to raise johnny darters (Etheostoma nigrum) and Cape Fear shiners (Notropis mekistocholas), and in 2019 it succeeded in producing its first batch of white shiners (Luxilus albeolus).
 In 2020, it began to rear gopher frogs (Lithobates capito).

 In 2021, the hatchery began the replacement of its pond kettles, concrete structures installed in the 1960s which aid staff in capturing fish in its fish ponds.
 The replacement project was expected to take several years to complete.